FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_protocols.md

 The green background of the `value` field tells you that CAMELS understands the entry as it expects to see a number (float) here.
 If you enter a value which CAMELS can not convert to float it will change the background to red (see image on the right).

+### 1.2.2.
+Use Variables

-&#9888; You can use variables instead of 'hard-coding' values.\
+> &#9888; You can use variables instead of 'hard-coding' values.\
-&#9888; You can use most symbolic math operations in the value field to perform calculations before setting the result of the calculation.\
+> &#9888; You can use most symbolic math operations in the value field to perform calculations before setting the result of the calculation.\

 For this simply add a variable on the bottom right of the protocol screen with the &#10133; symbol

 <p float="left">